klaus-ger/multiblog/Documentation/UserManual.rst

 ---------
 * Install the extension an set the storage folder PID in the constant editor of the template.
 * Insert the Blog plugin on a full-width page.
+* Make shure that you don't render a title tag oder meta tags on the page with the blog plugin.
+This is done by the extension.

 * Create a Frontend Usergroup and User in the storage folder of the blog.
 * Add a blog in the list view of the storage folder
 * Add some categories in the list view of the storage folder
 * Add a Post in the list view of the storage folder

-Its recommended to use realURL for correct writing of the post links.
-In the folder multiblog/realURL_config is a sample configuration for writing URLs like www.myweb.com/this-is-my-post.
+It's recommended to use realURL for correct writing of the post links.
+You can find a sample configuration for writing URLs like www.myweb.com/this-is-my-post in the folder multiblog/realURL_config.

 Blogoptions